Finnegans Wake: Publication and translation history

-Despite its linguistic complexity, Finnegans Wake has been translated into French, German, Greek, Japanese, Korean, Polish, Russian, Serbian, Spanish (by M. Zabaloy), Dutch, Brazilian Portuguese, Latin, Turkish, Swedish (by B. Falk), Chinese, and Italian.
+Despite its linguistic complexity, Finnegans Wake has been translated into French, German, Greek, Japanese, Korean, Polish, Russian, Serbian, Spanish (by M. Zabaloy), Dutch, Portuguese, Latin, Turkish, Swedish (by B. Falk), Chinese, Italian, and Georgian.

 Dramatic and musical adaptions

 A musical play, The Coach with the Six Insides by Jean Erdman, based on the character Anna Livia Plurabelle, was performed in New York in 1962.
 Parts of the book were adapted for the stage by Mary Manning as Passages from Finnegans Wake (1965), which in turn was adapted for film by Mary Ellen Bute.

 Olwen Fouéré's solo performance play riverrun, based on the theme of rivers in Finnegans Wake, has received critical accolades around the world.
 Adam Harvey has also adapted Finnegans Wake for the stage.
 Martin Pearlman's three-act Finnegan's Grand Operoar is for speakers with an instrumental ensemble.
 A version adapted by Barbara Vann with music by Chris McGlumphy was produced by The Medicine Show Theater in April 2005.

 John Cage's The Wonderful Widow of Eighteen Springs became the first musical setting of words from Finnegans Wake, approved by the Joyce Estate in 1942.
 He used text taken from page 558.
 Roaratorio: an Irish circus on Finnegans Wake (1979) combines a collage of sounds mentioned in Finnegans Wake - including farts, guns and thunderclaps - with Irish jigs and Cage reading his text Writing for the Second Time through Finnegans Wake.
 Cage also set Nowth upon Nacht to music in 1984.

+In 1947 Samuel Barber set an excerpt from Finnegans Wake as the song Nuvoletta for soprano and piano.
+Barber also composed a piece for orchestra entitled Fadograph of a Yestern Scene, the title a quote from the first part of the novel.
+It was first performed at the Heinz Hall in Pittsburgh by the Pittsburgh Symphony Orchestra under William Steinberg in September 1971.